Blagomir/nagios-aws-generator/README.md

 Simple PHP library which will help you generate hosts and services nagios files for nagios3

+# How to use

- In order to use this, you need to export two variables:
+ In order to use this, you need to export two variables and run the console command below.

  export AWS_KEY=YOUR_AWS_ACCESS_KEY

  export AWS_SECRET=YOUR_AWS_ACCESS_KEY_SECRET

- Run in the console:
+ Run this the console:

 ```bash
  php generate.php